artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 In the case of a react-native project, Babel is happening behind the scenes.

+### Webpack

+A JavaScript source code & resource package manager.
+It can be easy to confuse Babel + Webpack, so in simple:

+* Babel will directly transform your source code file by file
+* Webpack will take source code and merge it all into one file

+They work at different scopes.
+Webpack is mainly a web front-end tool, and isn't used in React Native.
+However, you'll come across it, and it's better to know the scope of it's domain.

 ### ESLint

 How can you be sure your syntax is correct?
 JavaScript has a really powerful and extensible linter called ESLint.
-If parses your JavaScript and offers warnings and errors around your syntax.
+It parses your JavaScript and offers warnings and errors around your syntax.
 You can use this to provide a consistent codebase, or in my case, to be lazy with your formatting.
 Fixing a lot of issues is one command away.
+I have [my editor][using-code] auto indent using ESLint every time I press save.

 # Development